buildplan/ff-sync/README.md

 - Enable logging: Set `services.sync.log.appender.file.logOnSuccess` to `true`
 - Check logs: Visit `about:sync-log`
 - Server logs: `docker compose logs -f syncserver`

+> **Tip:** Firefox will automatically sync every 5 minutes.
+You can also trigger manual sync from the main menu or by visiting `about:sync-log` to see detailed sync status.

 ### Mobile (iOS/Android)